 Most beginner kits do not include a vibratory tumbler, calipers, case gauge, dies, a chamfer and deburring tool, an annealing machine, or a trimmer.
 The first additional item you will need to acquire will be a set of dies for the cartridge you will be reloading for.

-are used to resize your brass back to spec, neck resize, crimping, and even putting a “bell” on your pistol cartridges that allow easier seating of projectiles.
+Dies are used to resize your brass back to spec, neck resize, crimping, and even putting a “bell” on your pistol cartridges that allow easier seating of projectiles.
 However, there are many different types of dies and procedures you would use them for.
-I recommend using a f
+I recommend using a full-length die size kit for you to get started.
+When you get used to hand-loading, start investing your time into researching new types of dies and how they can benefit the cartridges you load for.

-is used to clean brass if it is dirty or has other types of residue and debris inside.
+A vibratory tumbler is used to clean brass if it is dirty or has other types of residue and debris inside.
 A lot of kits will give you everything you will need to clean it out.
 Moreover, once your brass is shiny and clean, you can than start to resize the brass.
 This will also help the longevity of your dies so that residue does not build up inside.
 This is a very important piece of equipment you will need when processing once fired brass or range pick-ups.

 You can upgrade to a wet tumbler or even an ultrasonic cleaner in the future.
 Dry tumblers traditionally use corn cob media and a polish.
 Wet tumblers use stainless steel media, water, and a polish.
 Ultra-sonic cleaner uses hot water, vibrations, and solvent.
 It’s essentially a hot tub that uses vibrations to remove carbon and any other debris.

-In your reloading manual, it has requirements of measurements pertaining to what cartridge you are making.
+Calipers - In your reloading manual, it has requirements of measurements pertaining to what cartridge you are making.
 For example, how long the cartridge should be from bottom of the base to the tip of the projectile you seat.
 Moreover, this is known as O.A.L, which stands for Overall Length.
 This tool will help you measure your rounds.

 The calipers that come in kits are usually pretty good.
 However, the digital ones will require you to replace the battery.
 There are very few on the market that make excellent electronic calipers, but they tend to be expensive.
 Old fashion calipers are the way to go and are always very accurate.

-A case gauge is essentially going to tell you whether or not your reloads will be able to fit inside your chamber.
+Case Gauge - A case gauge is essentially going to tell you whether or not your reloads will be able to fit inside your chamber.
 What is so great about this tool is the fact you can check your first reload once you have completed it.
 That way, if you make a hundred reloads without using one of these and hit the range, you won’t be disappointed when you find out all of your reloads were not made correctly.

-is a great tool to use after trimming and resizing your brass in your die.
+A Chamfering and Deburring Tool is a great tool to use after trimming and resizing your brass in your die.
 It will allow you to put an “edge” on the inside of your brass case mouth so that you may freely seat a projectile.
 Otherwise, you will have trouble seating your projectiles.
 In most cases, as you seat the projectile without chamfering and deburring, you will see that copper from the bullet is being shaved away from the rough edge of the brass casing.

 Trimming is most time-consuming part of reloading and one of the most important.
 You will have to trim your brass because over time, and multiple reloads, your brass becomes longer and out of spec.
 A trimming tool will allow you to trim your brass when it is becoming too long.
 You will measure this using your calipers and compare your measurement with the data inside of your reloading manual.